 Investigation of a specific topic conceived and planned by the student in consultation with a faculty supervisor.
 Culminates in a comprehensive report prepared in the style of a thesis or research paper.

-CS 486 STUDENT RESEARCH
+CS 486 STUDENT/FACULTY RESEARCH

 CS 488 SENIOR CAPSTONE EXPERIENCE (3 credits)